stillspring/secretzitel333-telegram-bo/replit.md

 - Centralized configuration access across modules

 ## Message Processing Architecture
-The bot implements a handler-based architecture using python-telegram-bot's built-in patterns:
+The bot implements a handler-based architecture using pyTelegramBotAPI's decorator patterns:
 - Command handlers for /start and /help commands
 - Message handlers for text processing and key phrase detection
-- Asynchronous processing for all bot interactions
+- Synchronous processing with automatic message polling

 ## Logging and Error Handling
 Comprehensive logging system with: